Why Choose Second-Level Education in Ireland?

 Pupils need to have reached 12 years of age by the August of the year of entry to Form 1.
 Second-level education consists of a three-year Junior Cycle followed by a three-year Senior cycle where Transition Year is taken following the Junior Certificate examination.
 The Junior Certificate state examination is similar to the GCSE's and takes place at the end of Form 3.
 Pupils take 11 subjects at Higher or Ordinary Levels for the Junior Certificate.

 Transition Year, known as TY takes place in Form 4 and allows pupils to experience a wide range of educational inputs; with a focus on group project work, volunteering, cultural trips, business enterprise projects, life skills, work experience and much more.
-Core subjects are still taught in Form 4 (TY) with Summer Term school examinations.
+The students will also participate in the President's Award, known as Gaisce, which is comparable to the Duke of Edinburgh Award.
+Core subjects are still taught in Form 4 (TY) with Christmas & Summer Term school examinations.

 A pupil will take 7-8 subjects at Higher or Ordinary Level in Forms 5 and 6, a 2-year syllabus, which culminates in the Leaving Certificate, similar to A Levels but even more so to the International Baccalaureate (IB).
 Pupils typically take 7-8 subjects for the Leaving Cert, with the 6 highest grades counted as points for entry into Irish Universities or converted for UKAS (see link below).

 Form 1 - 12-13yrs old - 11 subjects

 Form 2 - 13-14yrs old - 11 subjects

 Form 3 - 14-15yrs old - 11 subjects (Junior Certificate Exam)

 Form 4 - 15-16yrs old - Transition Year (TY) 8 core subjects